 Why Choose Laser Skin Resurfacing?

 Laser skin resurfacing is a cosmetic surgery procedure which resurfaces the facial skin in order to improve the appearance of wrinkles, crow’s feet, acne scarring and sun damage.
 Laser skin resurfacing utilizes a carbon dioxide (CO2) laser device that instantly vaporizes the top layer of skin, resulting in a more youthful and rejuvenated appearance.
+At Cincinnati Facial Plastic Surgery, we use the Lumenis Ultrapulse fractionated CO2 laser, which is the gold standard for laser resurfacing.
+Because it is a fractionated laser, it treats a selected fraction of the skin surface, rather than the entire surface, to help preserve skin cells to help with healing and return of natural pigment.
+The result is a safer procedure with less downtime than traditional CO2 lasers.

 Individuals who are looking to improve the appearance of facial wrinkles, sun damage and/or acne scarring may be good candidates for laser skin resurfacing.
 As with all forms of cosmetic surgery, good health and realistic expectations are essential.
 Patients must understand that the goal of laser skin resurfacing is to improve the skin appearance as much as possible rather than produce perfect skin.
 During your consultation, Dr. Donath will consider such factors as skin type and color, ethnicity, age and medical history in order to determine if laser skin resurfacing is right for you.